 - Strategic communication

 In addition to traditional, full-time graduate programs, many institutions offer fast-track or online programs that benefit working professionals seeking to enhance their skills and ascend the career ladder.
 Fast-track programs can generally be completed in as few as 12 months and typically require 30 credit hours to complete.
 For example, the MS in Media Management program at Fordham University can be completed in one year of full-time study, but also includes a part-time, two-year track for individuals who wish to continue working while pursuing their degree.
-The MS in Media Management at Arkansas State University is offered online and can also be completed in as little as one year of study.

 Curriculum Details for Master’s Programs in Media Management